ddamato/complementary.space/src/pages/index.md

     /* declarations go here */
 }
 ```

-For improved developer experience, you could opt to provide a component which renders a container with the attribute automatically assigned to avoid typos and unexpected results.

 At this point it is time to curate the values.
 For the remainder of the examples, I'll be using CSS custom property syntax which can be duplicated into any CSS file for experimentation and further adjusted in the browser at run-time.
 For each declaration block, we will create the "near" and "away" variables.